Establishing a New Borrowings Program Agreement

 Borrowing and Repayment Transactions

-CARS is an internet-based system operated by the Financial Management Service (FMS).
-Access to CARS is granted by FMS and can be requested online at www.fms.treas.gov/gwa/.
+CARS is an internet-based system operated by the Bureau of the Fiscal Service.
+Access to CARS is granted by the Fiscal Service and can be requested online at www.fms.treas.gov/gwa/.

-- The borrowing agency may submit a principal advance request through CARS to BPD once the agreement has been made final and approved.
+- The borrowing agency may submit a principal advance request through CARS to the Fiscal Service once the agreement has been made final and approved.

 The Intra-Governmental Payment and Collection (IPAC) system's primary purpose is to provide a standardized interagency fund transfer mechanism.
-The IPAC system is an internet-based system operated by FMS.
+The IPAC system is an internet-based system operated by the Fiscal Service.
 Information on obtaining access to the IPAC system can be requested and found online at http://fms.treas.gov/ipac/index.html.

 - The borrowing agency will submit all interest payments through the Intra-Governmental Payment and Collection (IPAC) system.